Blog

 v0 is Vercel's AI-powered development platform.
 You describe a UI or full-stack feature in plain language, and v0 generates working React components, pages, or complete Next.js applications.
 It uses a composite AI architecture: retrieval for context, a frontier LLM for reasoning, and an AutoFix post-processor that catches errors during generation.

 The output is always React, TypeScript, and Tailwind CSS with shadcn/ui components.
-If your stack is Next.js, v0 fits in seamlessly, one-click deployment to Vercel, GitHub sync, and environment variable linking are built in.
+If your stack is Next.js, v0 fits in seamlessly - one-click deployment to Vercel, GitHub sync, and environment variable linking are built in.
 Design Mode lets you visually edit generated components, and Figma import converts designs to working code.
 The trade-off is ecosystem lock-in: if you do not use React and Next.js, the output requires significant rework.

 The free plan includes $5 in monthly credits and 7 messages per day.
 The Premium plan costs $20/month with a $2 daily login bonus. v0 offers three AI model tiers (Mini, Pro, Max) so you can trade quality for cost depending on the task.